-At Sage Creek Elementary classes are taught weekly on the following Character Education skills: how to show appreciation, accepting responsibility, and making good choices.
-These students have been chosen to be the Determined Dragons for the months of August and September.
-They have made our school a better place by using their Character Education skills.
+At Sage Creek Elementary, classes are taught weekly the following Character Education skills: how to show appreciation, accept responsibility, and make good choices.
+These students have been chosen to be the Determined Dragons for the months of August and September because they have made our school a better place by using their Character Education skills.

 Sage Creek Elementary PTA is sponsoring Green Ribbon (Safety) Week this week.
 Monday, Ms. Jennifer Decker from Netsmartz.org presented two assemblies on internet safety.
 Students were taught to always have an adult present with them while using the internet, not to open email from someone they don't know, never meet someone in person that they've just met on the internet, never give out personal information on the computer without parent/guardian permission, and how to protect themselves from cyber-bullying.